McShelby/reveal-themeoverride/README.md

 	// ...

 	// Overrides the theme set in <link> element by the
 	// given value.
-If your presentation was copied from reveal.js
+	// If your presentation was copied from the reveal.js demo.html,
+	// everything just works.
+	// Otherwise you need to set id="theme" on reveal.js theme
+	// <link> element.
+	theme: 'serif',

+	// Overrides the syntax highlightning theme set in <link> element
+	// by the given value.
+	// For reveal 4.x, if your presentation was copied from the reveal.js
 	// demo.html, everything just works.
-Otherwise you need to
-	// set id="theme" on reveal.js theme <link> element.
-	theme: 'serif',

-	// Overrides the syntax highlightning theme set in <link> element by the
-	// given value.
-This only works if you set id="highlight-theme" on the
+	// For reveal 3.x this only works if you set id="highlight-theme"
-	// <link> element.
+	// on the <link> element.
 	highlightTheme: 'monokai',
 });
 ```